Wilhelm-Ferdinand Galland: World War II

 World War II in Europe began on Friday 1 September 1939 when German forces invaded Poland.
 At the time, Galland served with Flak-Lehr-Regiment, an anti-aircraft artillery training regiment, and participated in the Battle of France.
 In late 1940, he began flight training.
-On 27 June 1941, Galland completed his supplementary fighter pilot training with the Ergänzungsgruppe (a training unit) of JG 26 "Schlageter" and was then posted to II.
+On 27 June 1941, Galland completed his supplementary fighter pilot training with the Ergänzungsgruppe (a training unit) of Jagdgeschwader 26 "Schlageter" (JG 26—26th Fighter Wing) and was then posted to II.
 Gruppe of JG 26.
 JG 26 was named after Albert Leo Schlageter, a martyr cultivated by the Nazi Party.
 Flying with 6.
 Staffel (6th squadron), Galland claimed his first aerial victory on 23 July 1941 in defense of a Royal Air Force (RAF) "Circus" mission flown by No. 11 Group.
 He shot down a Supermarine Spitfire fighter northwest of Hesdin, which according to Caldwell was unconfirmed.
 He filed his second claim on 27 September following combat with Spitfires in the vicinity of Boulogne.
 That day, the RAF flew two "Circus" missions, No. 103A attacking the Amiens motor yards, and No. 103B, targeting the Mazingarbe power station.
 On 6 November, Galland claimed a Royal Australian Air Force (RAAF) Spitfire from No. 452 Squadron shot down in the area of Calais, his last claim in 1941.